Health and Physical Education

 • Sports Ovals

-• Mentone beach
+• Mentone Beach

 Years 7 and 8

-At Years 7 and 8, the focus is primarily upon the “Movement and Physical Activity” dimension of the Victorian Curriculum.
-Students have the opportunity to participate in a variety of individual and team based sports:
+The focus in these years is primarily upon the Movement and Physical Activity dimension of the Victorian Curriculum.
+Students have the opportunity to participate in a variety of individual and team-based sports including:

 • Athletics